-There are a lot of benefits of choosing a sloping lot over a flat lot in this particular instance.
-For example, if you choose a sloping lot it is going to make it possible for you to design your home using a walkout basement, which means that you could use windows or doorways on one side of your basement in order to provide the space with some natural ventilation and natural light.
-Another consideration is that in some areas you will be able to use frame construction on the open side of your walkout basement, and this is generally going to be a lot more cost effective in comparison to a concrete block or poured concrete basement.
+If drainage or the cost of building a basement are important to you, then there are many benefits to choosing a sloped lot foundation over a flat lot.
+For example, if you choose a sloped lot, it is going to make it possible for you to design your home using a walkout basement, which means that you could use windows or doorways on one side of your basement in order to provide the space with some natural ventilation and light.
+Another consideration is that, in some areas, you will be able to use frame construction on the open side of your walkout basement, and this is generally going to be a lot more cost-effective in comparison to a concrete block or poured concrete basement.

-If you absolutely have to build a basement foundation but you are dealing with a flat lot that has poor soil for drainage purposes, then it is going to be a wise idea for you to hire a professional subcontractor that can help you with the waterproofing and drainage considerations that your home is going to need.
+If you absolutely have to build a basement foundation, but you are dealing with a flat lot house plan that has poor soil for drainage purposes, then it is going to be a wise idea for you to hire a professional subcontractor that can help you with the waterproofing and drainage considerations that your home is going to need.